Events

 National Patient Conference

-The Sjögren's Society of Canada is pleased to be holding our 19th Annual Sjögren’s National Patient Conference!
-This year, we’re going Back to Basics with a virtual event designed to inform, connect, and empower.
-Whether you are searching for a diagnosis, newly diagnosed, or a long term Sjögren’s patient, you will learn from leading experts, gain the latest insights, and pick up practical tips—you’ll also have opportunities to ask questions.
-Save the date and join us for a day of learning and connection.
+The Sjögren's Society of Canada was pleased to hold our 19th Annual Sjögren’s National Patient Conference!
+This year, we went Back to Basics with a virtual event designed to inform, connect, and empower.
+Whether attendees were searching for a diagnosis, newly diagnosed, or a long term Sjögren’s patient, we learned from leading experts, gained the latest insights, and picked up practical tips—attendees also had opportunities to ask questions.
+Thank you to all of you who joined us for a day of learning and connection.

 2026 Featured Expert Presenters: